Ihemail/Juniper-JCNR/README.md

   ```
   Note: Once you start the execution of 'install.sh' script it will continue for 30min-1hr with many jdeployer & ansible logs on the console.
 You can monitor those logs for any issues.

-5. Successfull Installation ending will look like this:
+7. Upon Successful Installation ending will look like this:

   ```ruby
   2022-09-12 11:53:35,646 p=19035 u=root n=ansible | TASK [execute on all remote hosts] *********************************************